sazanrjb/express-cli/README.md

-## Express-CLI
+## Node-CLI

-Express-CLI is a CLI based application for expressjs apps.
+Node-CLI is a CLI based application for NodeJS apps.
 It is a standalone CLI application useful to run commands  in local or server.

 It comes with TypeORM and has capability to easily connect with the postgreSQL database.